 Many of us grew up watching the old pregnancy test commercials where the woman surprises their partner with a bright solid line.
 Well, for some of us it just isn’t going to be that simple.
 That does not mean that you will not take home a healthy baby.
 It just means that it may not happen the way you originally thought it was going to happen.
 Like most situations in life we need to switch to plan B.

-Our team are experts in helping patients along their journey to parenthood, no matter how long, how far, or in what direction that journey takes you.
+Our team is experts in helping patients along their journey to parenthood, no matter how long, how far, or in what direction that journey takes you.
 We will be there with you, every step of the way, encouraging and supporting you.
 We will make sure you have a clear understanding of everything you are facing and all of your treatment options.
 We fell it is our job to make you as comfortable as possible during this difficult period in your life.

 Lifestyle Changes to Make

 Healthy bodies are simply better at establishing and maintaining healthy pregnancies and it is in your best interest to work creating that healthy body and healthy reproductive system as soon as you decide to get pregnant.
 Our team is prepared to help you along the way.
-Some patients have medical diagnosis that require medication or hormonal support before they are ready to begin treatment.
+Some patients have a medical diagnosis that requires medication or hormonal support before they are ready to begin treatment.
 Some patients have difficulty maintaining a healthy diet or healthy weight.
 Some patients are struggling to cope psychologically with the painful experience of infertility.
 Some patients need to quit bad habits like smoking, excessive drinking, or recreational drug use prior to conceiving.
 Our team of experts is here to help you no matter what your lifestyle issues are.
 We will make sure your body is as healthy as possible and ready for conception and pregnancy.

 When to Try

 Once you have decided you are ready to raise a child, the time of conception becomes very important in order to promote success.
 Women are most fertile before the age of 26 and after this age their reproductive system begins a steady decline in fertility all the way through menopause (the cessation of ovulation and menstruation).
-Some men maintain their fertility throughout their lives, but many experience an age related decline after 45 years of age.
+Some men maintain their fertility throughout their lives, but many experience an age-related decline after 45 years of age.
 Because women over the age of 35 are approaching menopause, it is important that they seek out a fertility specialist early in their journey to parenthood.

 Over the counter ovulation kits are a great way to start your journey to conceiving on your own.
 They are available in any drug store and can help you determine if you are timing intercourse properly.
 They cannot, however, guarantee that you are ovulating.
-Our office an run testing and cycle monitoring to ensure that you are ovulating.
+Our office can run testing and cycle monitoring to ensure that you are ovulating.

 When to Seek Help